NEU-Skunkworks/C19_Website/README.md

     `PS: These steps are temporary just to test the application`

     ```bash

-        ├───emailConstants            # Contains all the email constants required to set up the smtp server
-        │       emailConstants.js
-        │
         ├───researcher_keys           # The private and public key used to authenticate the researcher
         │       private.key
         │       public.key